Azure/azure-signalr/docs/tsg.md

 For a SignalR persistent connection, it first `/negotiate` to Azure SignalR service and then establish the real connection to Azure SignalR service.
 Our load balancer must ensure that the `/negotiate` request and the following connect request goes to the similar instance of the Service otherwise 404 occurs.
 Our load balancer now relies on the *signature* part of the generated `access_token` to keep the session sticky.

 ### Troubleshooting Guide
+1. Following [How to view outgoing requests](#view_request) to get the request from client the the service.
-1. Check if the client `SkipNegotiation` is `true`.
+1. Check the url of the request when 404 occurs.
+If the url is targeting to your web app, and similar to `{your_web_app}/hubs/{hubName}`, check if the client `SkipNegotiation` is `true`.
 When using Azure SignalR, client receives redirect url when it first negotiates with the app server.
-Client should NOT skip negotiation when using Azure SignalR.
+Client should **NOT** skip negotiation when using Azure SignalR.
-1. Following [How to view outgoing requests](#view_request) to get the request from client the the service.
 1. Check if there are multiple `access_token` inside the outgoing request.
 Our load balancer is not able to handle duplicate `access_token` correctly, as described in [#346](https://github.com/Azure/azure-signalr/issues/346).
 1. Another 404 can happen when the connect request is handled more than **5** seconds after `/negotiate` is called.
 Check the timestamp of client request, and open an issue to us if the request to the service has very slow response.
 1. If you find the `/negotiate` request and the following connect request carry different access token through the above steps, the most possible reason is using HttpConnectionOptions.AccessTokenProvider in a **WRONG** way: